XSaintX/libroR-AnalisisDatos/README.md

 # libroR-AnalisisDatos
-this project contains my solutions in R about analysing data from the book Analisis de datos con R from Mariano Mendez Suarez.
+This project contains my solutions in R about analysing data from the book Analisis de datos con R from Mariano Mendez Suarez.

 This project includes the csv files that will be useful to run the R code.